SheetJS/docs.sheetjs.com/docz/docs/03-demos/index.md

 # Demo Projects

-The demo projects include small runnable examples and short explainers.
+Demos include complete examples and short discussions.
+For features that can run in the web browser, demos will include interactive examples.

 ### JavaScript APIs